AdobeDocs/experience-manager-65.en/help/forms/using/record-transaction-custom-component-jee.md

 ---
 title: Record a transaction for custom components for AEM Forms on JEE.
 description: Use the TransactionRecorder API to record transaction for custom component.
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: forms-manager
 feature: Transaction Reports
 ---
-# Record a transaction for custom components for AEM Forms on JEE {#record-a-transaction-for-custom-components}
+# Record a transaction for custom component API for AEM Forms on JEE {#record-a-transaction-for-custom-components}

-If you have your custom component for document services, you can enable transactions for your custom component.
-To enable transaction reporting, you modify the `component.xml` file of the component and add the following tags under operation for which transaction logging needs to be enabled.
+If you have deployed custom component, you can enable transactions reporting.
+To enable transaction reporting, you modify the `component.xml` file of the component and add the tag given below under the operation for which transaction reporting needs to be enabled.

+If you have deployed custom component, you can enable transaction reporting for the same.

 **Tag**: `<transaction-operation-type>CONVERT</transaction-operation-type> // Supported values are SUBMIT, CONVERT, RENDER.`